Workers' Party (Ireland): 21st century

 The Workers' Party has struggled since the early 1990s to rejuvenate its fortunes in both Irish jurisdictions.
 The Workers' Party maintains a youth wing, Workers' Party Youth, and a Women's Committee.
 It also had offices in Dublin, Belfast, Cork and Waterford.
 Apart from its political work at home in Ireland, it has sent party delegations to international gatherings of communist and socialist parties.
+The Workers' Party has been an Irish affiliate of the International Meeting of Communist and Workers' Parties since 1998, having participated annually, with a few exceptions, since the IMCWP's foundation.

 The party supported an independent anti-sectarian candidate, John Gilliland, in the 2004 European elections in Northern Ireland.

 Waterford City remained a holdout for the party in the 1990s and early 2000s.
 In the 1997 general election, Martin O'Regan narrowly failed to secure a seat in Waterford.
 However, in February 2008, John Halligan of Waterford resigned from the party when it refused to drop its opposition to service charges.
-He was later elected a TD for Waterford in the 2011 general election.
+He later ran as an Independent and was elected to the Dáil for Waterford in 2011.
 The party's sole remaining councillor in Waterford lost his seat in the 2014 local elections.

 Michael Donnelly, a Galway-based university lecturer, was elected as the party President at the party's Ard Fheis on 27 September 2014 on the retirement of Mick Finnegan.

+Campaigns and public activity

 The Workers' Party called for a No vote against the Treaty of Lisbon in both the June 2008 referendum, in which the proposal was rejected, and the October 2009 referendum, in which the proposal was approved.
 It was the only left-wing party to campaign for a No vote in the 2013 Seanad abolition referendum.
 It called for a Yes vote in the marriage equality referendum in 2015.
 The party supported Brexit in the 2016 referendum.

 Workers' Party Councillor Éilis Ryan speaking at a protest at the Department of Health against ownership of the National Maternity Hospital by the Sisters of Charity.

 The party has been involved in campaigning for public housing and renters' rights as a response to the ongoing housing crisis in Ireland.
 In 2016, the party published Solidarity Housing, a public housing policy that proposed a cost-rental housing model for Ireland.
-Later that year, a Workers' Party motion for 100% mixed-income public housing on the publicly owned O'Devaney Gardens site in the north inner city was passed by Dublin City Councillors, but was later overturned after an intervention by Minister for Housing Simon Coveney.
+In July 2016, Dublin City councillors approved a motion put forward by Workers' Party councillor Éilis Ryan that the redevelopment of O'Devaney Gardens should be 100% public, mixed-income housing, although that plan was rescinded in September 2016 after an intervention with Minister for Housing Simon Coveney.

 The party retains a tradition of secularism.
 In April 2017, Councillor Éilis Ryan organised a demonstration against the proposed control of the new National Maternity Hospital by the Religious Sisters of Charity.
 The Workers' Party campaigned for a yes vote in the referendum to repeal the Eighth amendment in May 2018, having been the only party in the Dáil to oppose the introduction of the Eighth amendment in 1983.